 Let's learn from these mistakes and not do the same.

 Throughout the world, spear fishing has been a tool for catching fish, going back many centuries.
 There are different types of spear fishing: Spear fishing in shallow tidal areas (spear fishers don't have to dive underwater, they can stand on rocks or even sand or man-made platforms).
 Spear fishing by diving (shore diving) into the ocean from the beach and swimming a short distance underwater, while on the look out for specific fish.
 Blue water diving -- diving into the water from a boat either in the open ocean or simply a short distance from shore.
 Nowadays man-made structures are often fished due to the fish these structures attract (oil rigs, fish aggregating devices).
 Wikipedia writes:"A fish aggregating (or aggregation) device (FAD) is a man-made object used to attract ocean going pelagic fish such as marlin, tuna and mahi-mahi (dolphin fish).
 They usually consist of buoys or floats tethered to the ocean floor with concrete blocks.
 Over 300 species of fish gather around FADs.
 FAD's attract fish for numerous reasons that vary by species.
 Fish tend to move around FADs in varying orbits, rather than remaining stationary below the buoys.
 Both recreational and commercial fisheries use FADs".
 When spear fishing from the rocks or beach, a spear can be a much longer length -- the length will help close the distance between you and the fish.
 It can be made simply from a sharpened stick with a barbed end -- though nowadays man-made steel spear tips are sold, as well as complete spears.
-Spear fishing underwater can involve scuba diving equipment, though the use of scuba equipment (while spear fishing) is illegal in many areas.
+Spear fishing underwater can involve scuba diving equipment and or a wetsuit, though the use of scuba equipment (while spear fishing) is illegal in many areas.
 Snorkeling may not be as effective as scuba diving, but snorkeling is more effective than free diving without any breathing apparatus.
 Remember to bring snorkeling gear.
-In cold water wetsuits can be worn to keep divers warm.
-Even in the frigid waters off the coast of Alaska, spear fishing is possible with these wetsuits (full body suits with foot protection, gloves, and hoods).
-Nowadays a camouflage wetsuit (colored to blend in with the under water environment) is another tool to add to your spear fishing arsenal.
+In cold water drysuits can be worn to keep divers warm.
+Even in the frigid waters off the coast of Alaska, spear fishing is possible with these drysuits (which include foot protection, gloves, and hoods).
+Nowadays a camouflage wetsuit or drysuit (colored to blend in with the under water environment) is another tool to add to your spear fishing arsenal.